Myrtle Bank (SA)

 Myrtle Bank shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Myrtle Bank is notably higher than broader benchmarks.
-As of the latest data, 47.0% of residents aged 15+ hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-The most common qualifications are Bachelor degrees at 29.2%, followed by postgraduate qualifications at 13.2% and graduate diplomas at 4.6%.
-Vocational pathways account for 20.6% of qualifications among those aged 15+, with advanced diplomas at 10.6% and certificates at 10.0%.
+Myrtle Bank's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 47.0% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees are most common at 29.2%, followed by postgraduate qualifications at 13.2% and graduate diplomas at 4.6%.
+Vocational pathways account for 20.6% of qualifications, with advanced diplomas at 10.6% and certificates at 10.0%.

-Educational participation is high, with 25.8% of residents currently enrolled in formal education as of the latest figures.
+Educational participation is high in the area, with 25.8% of residents currently enrolled in formal education.
 This includes 8.5% in primary education, 7.1% in secondary education, and 6.7% pursuing tertiary education.

 Frequently Asked Questions - Education